Don’t go yet!

 An alternative solution is to speak to your mortgage lender about altering your current mortgage contract.
 For example, increasing your mortgage term from 20 to 25 years could result in smaller monthly payments which will make them more manageable for you.

-If your financial problems are causing you too much stress, or you don’t think you will be able to continue paying your mortgage payments for the foreseeable future, you might consider selling your home to free up some money.
+If your financial problems are causing you too much stress, or you don’t think you will be able to continue paying your mortgage payments for the foreseeable future, you might consider selling your home to free up some money and avoid the repossession process.

 Whichever route you decide to take, it is important to act now.
 The sooner the problem is dealt with, the sooner the stress and anxiety you are feeling will ease off.